The 20 Best Melanoma Doctors in France

 Clermont-ferrand, FR

-Florent Grange practices in Clermont-ferrand, France.
+Florent Grange practices practicing medicine in Clermont-ferrand, France.
 Mr. Grange is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Lymphomatoid Papulosis.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Lymphomatoid Papulosis.

 Distinguished in Melanoma